4 Special considerations

 4.2.1 Addressing organizational resistance: a self-driven analytic approach

-One consideration when adopting data science strategies in educational contexts is that, in some environments, there is no precedent for a data science approach.
-It is not common, for example, for a teacher to be conducting regression analyses on data.
-However, it’s not necessary to wait for a district-wide or state-wide initiative to begin to implement the techniques you will learn in this book.
+In some education settings, there is no precedent for a data science approach.
+For example, it’s not common for a teacher to do a regression analyses on data.
+However, you don’t have to wait for a district-wide or state-wide data science initiative to start using techniques you will learn in this book.

-• Make technical write-ups of data analyses available so interested parties can learn more about how data was collected and analyzed
+- Make plain language write-ups of data analyses available so interested staff can learn more about how data was collected and analyzed

-• Establish an expectation that analysts present their work in a way that is accessible to many levels of data experience
+- Establish an expectation that analysts present their work in a way that is accessible to a wide audience

 4.2.2 Lack of processes and guidelines

-Thoughtful decisions during the project design and data collection, analysis, and presentation can increase the data’s ability to move an organization towards its equity goals.
-For example, if an organization hopes to decrease the opportunity gap between students affected by poverty and students not affected by poverty, then it is important that they (1) define what “affected by poverty” means, (2) identify the type of project design that will help them understand if they are moving towards their goals, and (3) determine whether their data collection allows them to disaggregate these demographics (see Walkthrough 3).
-The organization can then make sure the analyses take these disaggregations into account.
-The final report should be conscientious of any potential blind spots we may have about the results, as all data is biased and can only ever tell a partial story.
+For example, if an organization hopes to decrease the opportunity gap between students affected by poverty and students not affected by poverty, then it is important that they (1) define what “affected by poverty” means, (2) create a project design that helps them evaluate progress, and (3) determine whether their data collection allows them to disaggregate on useful demographics (see Walkthrough 3).

 R and RStudio, both freely available and open, also serve to increase equity in data science.
 As opposed to proprietary tools, they are accessible to anybody with a computer and internet.
-The code behind the packages is available online, opening up the “black box” of research.
-If code is submitted alongside analyses and reports, we can see what decisions were made to produce the analysis and rerun it ourselves.
-Using R can enable more audiences to learn, understand, and reuse analyses.
+The code behind the packages is available online, making its processes and design choices transparent.

 4.3 Conclusion

-In summary, educators that want to evolve their data analysis processes into something practical and meaningful to student progress will need to address some unique challenges to help all stakeholders understand the benefits of the questions being answered with data.
-That hard work will pay off.
+In summary, educators seeking to evolve their data analyses into something practical and meaningful for student progress will need to address challenges.
+Some of these challenges exist for all data analysis and others are unique to data analysis in education.
+Regardless, developing an awareness of the challenges and solutions will pay off.